ToliaGuy/nginx-django-config/README.md

 ## Issues when generating SSL certificate

-Initially when you are setting this up, you will have chickend and egg problem, where nginx is failing because you don't have ssl certificated generated yet, but you can't generate the certificates, because nginx is inaccessible.
+Initially when you are setting this up, you will have chicken and egg problem, where nginx is failing because you don't have ssl certificates generated yet, but you can't generate the certificates, because nginx is inaccessible (failing, because of lack of certificates).

 The solution, temporarily change you nginx configuration to this: